FlavioSalvati/test-tutoring/src/content/faq/interesting-questions/chemistry/chemistry_12.md

 ---
 title: "What is the difference between a chemical process and a physical process in chemistry?"
 summary: "There is no fundamental difference between chemical and physical processes in chemistry.
 All processes involving atom interactions are chemical, including phase changes.
 Even dissolving salt in water is a chemical reaction.
-The term "physical process" is too broad to be useful, as all observable processes are physical."
+The term 'physical process' is too broad to be useful, as all observable processes are physical."
 author: "Prof. Sophie Harris"
 degree: "PhD in Organic Chemistry, University of Cambridge"
 tutor_type: "IB & A-Level Chemistry Tutor"